 The metabolism of PhIP

 About 20 genotoxic HAs have been shown to be formed at the parts per billion level during the normal cooking of food.
 Two of the most abundant HAs are 2-amino-3,8-dimethylimidazo[4,5-f]quinoxaline (MeIQx) and 2-amino-1-methyl-6-phenylimidazo[4,5-b]pyridine (PhIP).
 Both compounds are highly DNA damaging and carcinogenic in rodent bioassays inducing tumours in a variety of tissues, including, in the case of PhIP, the colon, prostate and mammary glands.
-Daily human exposure to HAs is considerably less than the doses used in animal carcinogenicity studies, but species differences in metabolism and susceptibility to mutational effects suggests that their potency in rodent bioassays may be underestimated.

 Our interest in DNA damage and mutation is underpinned by mechanistic research in a variety of in vitro models, using cell culture, molecular biology and biochemistry as well as high end analytical approaches such as metabonomics.
 Our programme explores not only small molecular weight chemicals but also oligonucleotide toxicity and genotoxicity and oligonucleotide mediated change in cell biology and phenotypic expression.